 In or around 1170, he married Orgueilleuse of Harenc, who gave him two sons1:

 Talk about keeping it in the family!
-Bohemond married the niece of Manuel.
-Manuel had previously married Bohemond’s sister Maria.
+Bohemond married Manuel’s niece but Manuel had previously married Bohemond’s sister Maria.
 This means Bohemond’s uncle was also his brother-in-law!

 Bohemond’s third wife, Sybilla, attracted much jealousy.
 She was called a witch and a whore.
 Together they had two children: Alice and William1.